redteal/vforcejs-angular/README.md

 # vforcejs-angular

-A working template for building an Angular SPA on a Salesforce public site.
+A working template for building a Visualforce+Angular SPA on a Salesforce public site.

 ## Features